 They're no longer enthusiastic about new projects or company initiatives.

-How you can increase employee recognition:
+How you can improve employee recognition:

 To succeed, your employee appreciation initiatives need to be consistent, sincere, and organic.